rob-linton/publickeyserver/ACE/ace.md

 POST GET /cert/{alias}
 ----------------------
-Returns the associated certificate with the alias.
+Returns the associated certificate with the alias in PKCS#12 format.

 ```
 alias = generated alias